The Next Big Thing For Plant Growth Regulators

 As mentioned earlier, Ascend2 PGR is an optimized formulation specifically designed to support early-season corn, but I don’t expect you to simply take our word for it.
 We spent nearly a decade researching optimal PGR ratios and testing Ascend2 in the field through Answer Plot® trials.

 What’s unique about Ascend2 is its auxin-dominant, three-way formulation.
 That means it contains all three of those growth-supporting PGRs mentioned previously.
-However, this patent-pending formulation contains approximately three times the amount of auxin and two times the gibberellic acid compared to previous Ascend formulations.
+However, this patent-protected formulation contains approximately three times the amount of auxin and two times the gibberellic acid compared to previous Ascend formulations.